Is Your Website As Good As You Think?

 The 5 Parts of an Effective Website

 Does your site display online?
-Do your navigation system functions properly?
-Your site is functional when there are no bugs or technical errors when viewing the site.
+Do your navigation system work?
+Are there no bugs or technical errors when viewing the site?

 3. Graphic Design

-Your website user experience must be visually appealing.
-Or, it must create the appropriate emotional response from visitors.
+Is your website visually appealing?
+Does it create the appropriate emotional response from visitors?